paraspell/xcm-tools/packages/sdk/README.md

 ```
 NOTES:
-- If you wish to transfer from Parachain that uses long IDs for example Moonbeam you have to add the character 'n' the end of currencyID.
+- If you wish to transfer from Parachain that uses long IDs for example Moonbeam you have to add the character 'n' to the end of currencyID.
 Eg: .currency(42259045809535163221576417993425387648n) will mean you transfer xcDOT.
 - You can now use custom ParachainIDs if you wish to test in TestNet.
 Just add parachainID as an additional parameter eg: .to('Basilisk', 2948)
-- You can now add optional parameter useKeepAlive which will ensure, that you send more than existential deposit.
+- You can now add an optional parameter useKeepAlive which will ensure, that you send more than the existential deposit.
 - Since v5 you can fully customize all multilocations (address, currency and destination).
-Instead of string parameter simply pass object with multilocation instead for more information refer to the following PR https://github.com/paraspell/xcm-tools/pull/199.
+Instead of a string parameter simply pass an object with multilocation instead for more information refer to the following PR https://github.com/paraspell/xcm-tools/pull/199.
-- Fee asset is now an optional parameter.
+- Fee asset is now a required builder parameter when you enter a multilocation array.
+- When using a multilocation array the amount parameter is overridden.
+- Multilocation arrays are now available.
+Customize your asset multilocations by .currency([{multilocation1},{multilocation2}..{multilocationN}]) For more information refer to the official documentation or following PR https://github.com/paraspell/xcm-tools/pull/224.
 ```

 ### Builder pattern: